mdk32366/Report-and-Dashboard-Knowledge/README.md

 [Standard Object ID Decoder](http://salesforcegenius.com/salesforce-object-id-prefixes-decoder-cereal-box-decoder-ring-salesforce-ids/)

 Use Tasks and Events type of report.
-Group by User.
+Grou

-This is placed against the "Related To" field in actvities:
+This is placed against the "Related To" record in actvities.
+On the Activity Object, create a custom field called 'Related To' (Formula, Text)

 Formula: